Here's What Could Be Ahead In The Russia Investigations In 2019

 Jan.
 1 marked the 595th day since Mueller was appointed.
 No one outside of his office has any clear idea about how much longer his team's work may go.

 Trump's attorneys said they believed it would be wrapped up by Thanksgiving — of 2017.
-When attorneys on the Mueller team left in October of 2018, people took that as a sign the investigation might be cooling down.
+When attorneys on the Mueller team left in October 2018, people took that as a sign the investigation might be cooling down.

 Predictions that "Mueller is tightening the net" or "this is the fourth quarter" haven't gone away — and yet the special counsel investigation hasn't, either.